This document attempts to answer the most common questions about

 Linux/mac68k.
-Please read this before posting any questions on the mailing list!
+Please read it before posting questions to the mailing list.

 For various reasons, Macs cannot load the Linux kernel directly on

-boot Linux.
+and boot Linux.
 This document is a general getting started guide to using

 Penguin, and includes a reference to the various settings.

 Includes information and links for obtaining m68k cross-compilers for use

 Includes instructions for building kernels and links to m68k cross-compilers

 A study in both the technical and human issues in porting the